-Moral Information Processing
+Moral Discourse Processing

-Moral information processing has to do with how people comprehend moral events in stories, activities and in real life.
+The processing of moral discourse or moral information processing has to do with how people comprehend moral events in stories, activities and in real life.
 We have studied moral information processing or moral discourse processing with story comprehension (theme comprehension, recall, ratings of importance of story events, inferences made while reading) and with videogame effects on finishing stories.
 See Narvaez (2002) for a review of individual difference effects on processing.

 Narvaez, D. (1998).
 The effects of moral schemas on the reconstruction of moral narratives in 8th grade and college students.
 Journal of Educational Psychology, 90(1), 13-24.